-Using the above timelines as a contextual reference, we now chart the development of Malaysian Studies as a field.
-Longitudinally, academic observers from Southeast Asia did not learn directly about the region from each other, but through a proxy, namely experts from Centers of Southeast Asian Studies in the United States of America, the United Kingdom, and Australia.
-The reason for this is that due to historicity, the region was controlled by separate influences from different European colonial powers, such as the British, Dutch, Americans, and the French.
-All these separated colonised partitions became modern nation-states post-Independence.
-These nations continue to maintain strong economic ties with their former colonisers, particularly in the educational sphere (Shamsul A. B., 2001).
+Using the above timelines as a contextual reference, we now chart the development of Malaysian studies as a field.
+Longitudinally, academic observers from Southeast Asia did not learn directly about the region from each other but through a proxy, namely experts from Centers of Southeast Asian Studies in the United States of America, United Kingdom and Australia.
+The reason for this is that due to historicity, the region was controlled by separate influences from different European colonial powers, such as the British, Dutch, Americans and French.
+All these separated colonised partitions became modern nation-states post-independence.
+These nations continue to maintain strong economic ties with their former colonisers, particularly in the educational sphere (Shamsul 2001b).

-Therefore, there are different educational frameworks extant in Southeast Asia, and even more significantly, varying systems or traditions of obtaining and producing knowledge, which are affected by the unique demands of nation-building in every one of these recently independent nation-states.
-This led to the creation of what Shamsul Amri Baharuddin (2001) calls 'methodological nationalism' a process of knowledge making fostered mostly by the 'territoriality of the nation-state instead of the assumption that social life is generalisable and transcendental.
-Hence the formation of 'Indonesian studies', 'Philippine studies', 'Malaysian studies', and its ilk (Shamsul A. B., 2001a).
+Therefore, various educational frameworks exist in Southeast Asia, and even more significantly, differing systems or traditions of knowledge acquisition and production, which are influenced by the unique demands of nation-building in each of these recently independent nation-states.
+This led to the creation of what Shamsul (2001b) calls methodological nationalism, a process of knowledge-making fostered mostly by the territoriality of the nation-state instead of the assumption that social life is generalisable and transcendental.
+Hence, the formation of Indonesian studies, Philippine studies, Malaysian studies, and its ilk (Shamsul 2001a).

 This affected the creation of knowledge in each new nation-state in Southeast Asia.
 It was formed by the colonial epistemology, or knowledge frame.
-This influences the way citizens of these nation-states consider and choose what constitutes "good education", "who the experts are", and "where to go" to pursue further education at both undergraduate and postgraduate levels.
-(Shamsul A. B., 2001a).
+This influences the way citizens of these nation-states consider and choose what constitutes "good education", "who the experts are", and "where to go" to pursue further education at both undergraduate and postgraduate levels (Shamsul 2001a).

-One cannot separate the growth and creation of social scientific information of Southeast Asia, from knowledge within Southeast Asia.
+One cannot separate the growth and creation of social scientific information of Southeast Asia from knowledge within Southeast Asia.
 The British pioneered the formation of Malay studies, Chinese studies, Indian studies, and Islamic studies departments in Malaysia as well as in Singapore.
-This was done in the orientalist mould, fashioned after the School of Oriental and African Studies (SOAS) in London.
-Hence, one can make the case that the domestication of social science is a piece of colonial inheritance and its orientalist projects, as much as it is driven by more contemporary ethnicised national interests (Shamsul A. B., 2001b).
+This was done in the orientalist mould, fashioned after the School of Oriental and African Studies in London.
+Hence, one can make the case that the domestication of social science is a piece of colonial inheritance and its orientalist projects, as much as it is driven by more contemporary ethnicised national interests (Shamsul 2001b).

-In the colonial period, social science most importantly addressed the requests of colonial administrative science.
+In the colonial period, social science primarily addressed the needs of colonial administrative science.
 Malaysian colonial administrator-scholars greatly helped to form the path in which we view, comprehend, and analyse our societies.
-Social science scholars such as Firth (1948), Leach (1951), and Freeman (1950) were crucial in completing a collection of reports for the British colonial government in its post War second advance movement.
+Social science scholars such as Firth (1948), Leach (1951), and Freeman (1950) were crucial in completing a collection of reports for the British colonial government in its post-war second advance movement.
 The formation of tertiary educational institutions, and thus the way social science was taught in Malaysia, could be viewed as having reached colonial goals.
-For instance, the University of Malaya had been founded to stream the local Chinese populace into the English-medium education system with the goal of thinning the influence of the Chinese-medium education system in Malaya that was viewed as the facilitator of communist ideology (Ong 1982).
-The building of academic departments such as Malay studies, Indian studies and Chinese studies was very much in tune with the needs of colonial science fashioned by a set of heuristic devices that begets the 'colonial knowledge' (Shamsul A. B., 2001b).
+For instance, the Universiti Malaya was founded to stream the local Chinese populace into the English-medium education system with the goal of thinning the influence of the Chinese-medium education system in Malaya, which was viewed as a facilitator of communist ideology (Ong 1982).
+The building of academic departments such as Malay studies, Indian studies and Chinese studies was very much in tune with the needs of colonial science fashioned by a set of heuristic devices that begets the colonial knowledge (Shamsul 2001b).